 Associate.
 That being said, a BAA between a Subcontractor and a Business Associate may not permit the Subcontractor to use or disclose PHI that would be impermissible for the BA.
 However, the Final Rule modified the Business Associate Agreement requirements in that a Business Associate and a Subcontractor must enter into a Business Associate Contract that includes all the terms and conditions mandated by the HIPAA Privacy and Security Rules.
 Furthermore, a Business Associate must ensure any Subcontractor that enters into a contract to protect electronic PHI and those arrangements between a Covered Entity and Business Associate would apply in the same manner as arrangements between the Business Associate and the Subcontractor.
-The Final Rule also establishes that a person can become a Business Associate by definition of their activities and relationships with the Covered Entity or Business Associate, not requiring a need to formally enter into a Business Associate Agreement.
+The Final Rule also establishes that a person can become a Business Associate, not requiring a need to formally enter into a Business Associate Agreement.
 Thus, liability for any improper use or disclosure attaches immediately when a person creates, receives, maintains or transmits PHI.